-NIDAL CHRONICLES - ACT 1: Home Sweet Home
+NIDAL CHRONICLES - ACT 1: What's in a Name

 The Bardook Kingdom isn’t so much a kingdom in the conventional sense but rather a loose collection of related tribes that control regions within the kingdom’s boarders.
 All these tribes are related by blood and there patriarchal hierarchy.
 The Bardook king is known as the Konungr.
 His name is Thorgrim Ragisson.
 The borders of the kingdom are porous at best and quite fuzzy.
 The southern border of the kingdom lays the Nidal Empire and to the north is the Mirst Sea.
 To west lays the Tront Mountain Range and to the east the Shadowed Barrens.
 Being located on the northern coast of Krobir Cay (as the Bardook call the continent) makes the Bardook kingdom one of the northern most nations.

 The Bardook are pagans.
 They worship a pantheon of multiple gods and goddesses, each one representing some aspect of the world as they experience it.
 These are gods are of the winter, the sea, the thunder and lightning, and so on.
 They are in tune with nature and life.
 They are renowned warriors known for having a berserker rage in battle.
 Their warriors favor axes and hammers.
 They live the code of the warrior; bravery and honor are their trademark.
 Additionally, they are excellent sailors and shipwrights.
 They have some of the most complete and accurate maps of the coastline.